pu2clr/SI4735/README.md

 ![SI473x Block Diagram](extras/images/block_diagram.png)

 According to the Si47XX PROGRAMMING GUIDE/AN332, the Si4732-A10 has the same firmware FMRX component and AM_SW_LW RX component as that of Si4735-D60.
 It is considered as the most recent revision as D60.
-So, __All descrition related to the SI4735-D60 also apply to Si4732-A10__. __Including SSB patch support__.
+So, __All descriptions related to the SI4735-D60 also apply to Si4732-A10__. __Including SSB patch support__.
 See the Si4732-A10 block diagram below.

 ![SI4732-A10 Block Diagram](extras/images/si4732_A10_diagram.png)

-#### SI4732-A10 and I²C bus address
+#### SI4732-A10 anddescriptionsI²C bus address

-While the Si4735 device provides the 0x11 I²C bus address when the SEN pin is connected to the ground, the SI4732-A10 privides the same address when the SEN pin is connected to the +VCC.
+While the Si4735 device provides the 0x11 I²C bus address when the SEN pin is connected to the ground, the SI4732-A10 provides the same address when the SEN pin is connected to the +VCC.
 Also, this library provides the function __getDeviceI2CAddress__ to detect the I²C bus address automatically.
-This way, you dont need to worry about this setup if you use this function.
+This way, you don't need to worry about this setup if you use this function.
 See [getDeviceI2CAddress()](https://pu2clr.github.io/SI4735/extras/apidoc/html/group__group05.html#ga668008457910e916ebadf15bda2e5b29).